 No applicant may receive an MDCP award until it has first been found to be eligible as defined under III.C.2.
 Determination of Eligibility, above.
-Staff of the Office of Planning, Coordination and Management (OPCM) in ITA's Manufacturing and Services (MAS) reviews all applications to ensure that each applicant has received a determination that it is eligible to receive an MDCP award.
+Staff of the Office of Planning, Coordination and Management (OPCM) in ITA's Industry & Analysis (I&A) reviews all applications to ensure that each applicant has received a determination that it is eligible to receive an MDCP award.
 Each applicant should ensure that it has an eligibility determination from ITA before submitting its application.
 Nevertheless, ITA accepts applications from entities that have not yet requested an eligibility determination.
 An applicant may request an eligibility determination after submitting its application, but not later than ten (10) days after the application deadline.
-Eligibility determination requests should be submitted separately from the MDCP application.
-See III.C.2.
-Determination of Eligibility, above, for more information.
+Eligibility determination of Eligibility, above, for more information.
 Eleven (11) days or more after the application deadline has passed, ITA will decide which applications are from eligible entities and which are not.
 If ITA lacks sufficient evidence for making an eligibility determination it reserves the right to determine that an entity is not eligible.